 Our programs are 100% virtual so you can attend from anywhere.

 You!
 Our Campaign Master Class is designed for Latinas interested in making a positive impact in their local communities and willing to do the work to make that happen.
 We welcome everyone, regardless of educational background and political experience.
-We ask all participants to sign on to our values statement, declaring their solidarity in seeking out racial, environmental, and reproductive justice.
+While having some background knowledge about campaigns may help, our program is designed to get anyone up to speed.

-The Latinas Represent Campaign Master Class will connect you with former and current political leaders, breakdown the do’s and don’ts of running a campaign, and help you build the community support you need to shape your journey.
+The Latinas Represent Campaign Master Class will connect you with former and current political leaders, breakdown the do’s and dont’s of running a campaign, and help you build the community support you need to shape your journey.

-If you’ve registered and have been accepted to our training but are no longer able to attend, please email events@latinasrepresent.org, as we would like to ensure that we give your spot to another applicant.
+If you’ve applied and have been accepted to our training but are no longer able to attend, please email programs@latinasrepresent.org, as we would like to ensure that we give your spot to another applicant.

 We aim to track Latina elected officials at all levels of government.
 If you are a current elected official who identifies as Latina and are not currently listed on our map, please submit your information below.
 Your submission will be reviewed prior to being added to the map.